spidersvr/Domoticz-TUYA-Plugin/README.md

 To update:
 * Upgrade the tuyaha and requests library ```sudo pip3 install tuyaha requests --upgrade```
-* Go in your Domoticz directory using a command line and open the plugins directory then the Domoticz-TUYA directory.
+* Go in your Domoticz directory using a command line and open the plugins directory and then the Domoticz-TUYA directory.
 * Run: ```git pull```
 * Restart Domoticz.